pepopowitz/working-effectively-with-pull-requests/src/index.md

 of culture as a community garden.

-When you find a situation with good culture, it's like walking into a community garden that produces the best fruits and vegetables.
+When you find a good culture, it's like walking into a community garden that produces the best fruits and vegetables.

 The carrots taste delicious, and you don't want to leave.